AndrewHC36/Tiny-Hectic-Line/README.md

 traps and obstacles as this will decrease your points.
 There is two you can lose, first you either ran out of scores or you fall from a dead end road.

+# NOTE: I will not be building games on Python, anymore!

 ### Ideas and future addition:
 * ADD: Obstacles
 * CHANGE: Not all tiles have points